VulInject/VulInject/README.md

 # VulInject
-This is the codebase for the paper "VulInject: Automated Generation of Vulnerable Programs with Vulnerability Type for Learning-based Vulnerability Detection".
+This is the codebase for the paper "VulInject: Multi-Type Samples Generation for Learning-based Vulnerability Detection".

 ## Structure
 ```